-It’s an ongoing problem in hospitality that’s been exacerbated during the pandemic: finding and holding on to good staff.
+It’s an ongoing problem in hospitality that’s been exacerbated during the pandemic: hiring and retaining good staff.
 We talked to some restaurateurs and managers to find out how they’re finding and nurturing their teams in a world of constant, often robust, change.

 Finding new staff

 There’s not enough qualified staff on the ground across the country, so businesses have to think differently about how to find the right people.

 “We tried to become very broad reaching.
 The New Zealand borders were open, so we thought, maybe if we advertise on SEEK NZ but we knew it was a long shot and we didn’t get much traction,” he says.
 He went back to advertising in Melbourne and Victoria.